 The Business Law LL.M.
 Certificate program allows LL.M. students to prepare for professional practice as legal advisors to businesses, to business-oriented NGOs, and to government entities.
 Offered in conjunction with the Berkeley Center for Law and Business, the curricular program requires students to develop a background in fundamental areas of business law.
 Students completing the program will have breadth of knowledge, deep expertise and a foundation for professional practice.

-Professional track and hybrid option students who earn 11 or more units of Business Law courses upon graduation may apply for an LL.M.
-Certificate of Specialization in Business Law toward the end of their program.
+In their graduating year, professional track and hybrid option students who earn 11 or more units of Business Law courses upon graduation may apply for an LL.M.
+Certificate of Specialization in Business Law.
+These courses must include: